 Most impressively, the Schwinn IC3 also has dual pedals, allowing you to choose between SPD clips and toe cages to customize completely to your preference.

 Other features include an LCD screen for workout data, a media shelf, and a water bottle holder.
-Buy it here
+Check price here.

 3. Joroto X1S